 The phases are based on existing building blocks.
-And here, first, the PDM module.
+And here, first of all, the PDM module.
 Is it already integrated into the house?
 Can this PDM system be adapted for company processes and the coupling to other systems (ERP, DMS, etc.)?

-Interfaces of the individual components are the first prerequisite to be able to network them at all.
+Interfaces between the individual components are the first prerequisite for being able to network them at all.

 Questions before the introduction